 A debate is rising on whether the old platitude No UI is the best UI is good or bad.
 I’ll tell you who is right: no one.

 Jared Spool used to print t-shirts saying “It Depends”, a running joke about the only sensible answer an honest practitioner of design can offer to false dichotomies.
 The problem is false dichotomies are attention magnets, tempting people who aren’t busy actually designing things into grandstanding on the pretense one side is right and that winning proves their design talents.
 Even Krishna’s post on The best interface is no interface and Timo Arnall’s “No to NoUI”, which are both well written and offer merits on both sides, go too far.
-Design abstractions are fun but not worthy of long arguments if they’re taken too seriously.
-At the moment a good designer sits down to design a specific thing for specific people these abstract debates have limited value.
+Design abstractions are fun but not worthy of long arguments if taken too seriously.
+This is because at the moment a good designer sits down to design a specific thing for specific people these abstractions have limited value.

 The best possible interpretation of the “No UI” platitude is its an echo of the age old cry for simplicity.
 Simplicity is a highly desired thing.
 No sane person wakes up and says “Dear god I hope each of my interactions with machines today is complex and overwhelming!
 Praise the lord of complexity.”
 Of course everyone defines simplicty differenty, but in their own little world simplicity is a goal.

 But to proceed further is a fools errand: there is no perfect design for everyone (See The Myth of Optimal Design).
 All designs fail someone in some situation.
-That’s what part of design is: picking who you will fail and how you’ll fail them.
-Any attempt to confidently average out a trend across all people and all situations is borderline idiocy.
+That’s part of what design is: picking who you will fail and how you’ll fail them.
+Attempts to average a trend across all people and all situations is foolish (See ecological fallacy).

 Sometimes a huge amount of UI is the best UI